 - a.
 Required open space shall be located either on-site or off-site within one-quarter mile of the development. - b.
-Minimum required open space shall be 100 square feet per residential unit in the development.
-20 percent of the gross area of a development with 75 percent or more of the net developable area proposed for residential use, or 25 percent of the new developable area proposed for residential use for a development with less than 75 percent of the net developable area proposed for residential use. - c.
+Minimum required open space shall be 20 percent of the gross area of a development with 75 percent or more of the net developable area proposed for residential use, or 25 percent of the new developable area proposed for residential use for a development with less than 75 percent of the net developable area proposed for residential use. - c.
 The open space area may be in private ownership or proposed for public dedication, at the City's discretion whether to accept. - d.
 The open space shall be developed with a unified design to provide for a mix of passive and active uses.
 Passive uses include, but are not limited to sitting benches, picnicking, reading, bird watching and natural areas.
 Active uses include, but are not limited to playgrounds, sports fields and courts, running and walking areas. - e.
-Land area to be used for the open space area and landscaping that is required in this section shall not include required setback areas, required landscaping, streets, rights-ofway, driveways, or parking spaces or public facilities. - f.
+Land area to be used for the open space area and landscaping that is required in this section shall not include streets, rights-of-way, driveways, parking spaces or public facilities. - f.
 Unless dedicated to the public, the applicant shall also provide an irrevocable legal mechanism for the maintenance of the open space and any related landscaping and facilities.
 The applicant shall submit, for city review and approval, all proposed deed restrictions or other legal instruments used to reserve open space and maintenance of open space and any related landscaping and facilities. - 9.
 For projects with a residential use component, the proposed general development plan includes a mix of residential uses such that no single residential use exceeds 75 percent of the total proposed units.
 The mix of residential uses shall provide variety of dwelling types and sizes that are integrated throughout the site, rather than isolated from one another, with smooth transitions between residential types including appropriate setbacks, landscaping or screening as necessary, while maintaining street and pedestrian connectivity between all residential uses.
-Tenancy (i.e. ownership versus rental) shall not be a consideration in determination of the mix of residential use.
-For the purposes of this section, residential uses include single family detached, single family attached, duplex, triplex/fourplex, and multifamily. - D. Duration of General Development Plan.
+Tenancy (i.e. ownership versus rental) shall not be a consideration in determination of the mix of residential use. - D. Duration of General Development Plan.
 A general development plan shall involve a planning period of at least five years and up to twenty years.
 An approved general development plan shall remain in effect until development allowed by the plan has been completed through the detailed development plan process, the plan is amended or superseded, or the plan expires under its stated expiration date.